-- Frequent use of data to drive instruction; - Maintain an unyielding focus on ensuring students' literacy and numeracy and commit to unique programming to remediate these skills to mastery in the upper grades if necessary; - Adopt teaching methodologies that have proven successful in urban settings; - Set high expectations both behaviorally and academically; - Employ frequent teacher observation and data driven professional development; - Develop an inclusive code of conduct of high expectations with character building opportunities. - Subscribe to masterful and specialized teachers; - Involve parents and the community in the life of their scholars' education; - Treat each child as an individual, assessing them at their baseline, setting high standards and ensuring that they meet their goals through structured supports.
+- Adopt teaching methodologies that have proven successful in urban settings. - Set high expectations both behaviorally and academically. - Employ frequent assessments and data driven professional development. - Develop a strict code of conduct and character building opportunities. - Subscribe to masterful and specialized teachers. - Involve parents and the community in the life of their scholars' education. - Treat each child as an individual, assessing them at their baseline, setting high standards and ensuring that they meet their goals through structured supports.